-6 Tips For Mastering The New Siri Remote (2021) For the Apple TV | Know Your Mobile
+7 Tips For Mastering The Apple TV Siri Remote (2023 Guide)

 #4) Scroll With The Circular Touch Surface

-A big feature of the new Siri Remote is the new clicked with touch surface.
-The entire clicked works as a touchpad, but its circular router ring has some nifty features.
+A big feature of the new Siri Remote is the new clicked with the touch surface.
+The entire clicked works as a touchpad, but its circular outer ring has some nifty features.

 When watching a video, you can scrub forward or back in the video by running your finger clockwise or counter-clockwise over the click pad’s outer surface.
 Pretty cool!